FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Sign in=Clicking takes you to a form that allows you to sign into your lichess profile (account).
 This is a red-coloured button that appears at the navigation bar at the top when you are not signed in to an account, or playing anonymously.
 Please keep it as short as possible.

 New to Lichess?=It is next to a button that allows you to register an account on the website.
-The translation should be friendly and inviting; free/loose translations are recommended for this string.
+The translation should be friendly and inviting; free/loose translations are recommended for this sentence.
 This sentence appears on the "Sign in" page.

 You need an account to do that=This error message appears when trying actions or going to pages that require being signed in with a user account.